-- income details of their assessable parent.
+- 126. Students who are estranged from their assessable parent are exempt from providing income details of their assessable parent.
 However, the college must be satisfied that the student's relationship with their parents has broken down and that they cannot be supported by their assessable parent.
 The student should provide confirmation from a professional person who knows the student's circumstances and can verify their estrangement from their parent. - 127.
 Care-Experienced students are eligible for support without recourse to an assessment of the assessable parent's income. - 128.
 In these circumstances, colleges should process the award by entering £0 for the parental income.